SysBioChalmers/Human-GEM/data/testResults/README.md

 The fast checks and MEMOTE run as two separate jobs, so the quick checks report without waiting for the (much slower) MEMOTE snapshot.
 When a gate fails, the detail is still committed and the comment still posted before the build is failed, so the failure is visible in both.

-All of the results are combined into a single pull-request comment (`model_qc_summary.md`): a one-line verdict (merge blocked / regressions / still running / clean), then a **Build gates** table, a **Model QC reports** table, a **MACAW and mass/charge balance** table (each row: current value linked to its CSV, the change versus the target branch, and an icon), and the gene-essentiality metrics.
-Each result set is stamped with the commit it was computed for (`qc_checks.sha`, `qc_memote.sha`, `qc_macaw.sha`); if a stamp does not match the pull request's head commit, that set has not re-run for the current commit and its rows show as pending instead of showing stale numbers as current.
+All of the results are combined into a single pull-request comment (`model_qc_summary.md`): a one-line verdict (merge blocked / regressions / still running / clean), then a **Structural checks** table, a **Model QC reports** table, a **MACAW and mass/charge balance** table (each row: current value linked to its CSV, the change versus the target branch, and an icon), and the gene-essentiality metrics.
+The icon on each row is a red cross when a count rose versus the target branch (a regression this pull request introduced), a warning sign when a count is non-zero but did not rise (a pre-existing, non-blocking finding), and a check mark when the count is zero; growth is a check mark or cross, and the MEMOTE score warns only when it drops.
+Each result set is stamped with the commit it was computed for (`qc_checks.sha`, `qc_memote.sha`, `qc_macaw.sha`); a set whose stamp does not match the pull request's head commit has not run for the current commit, so its rows show as *running* (hourglass) rather than showing a previous run's numbers as current.